TSVRN9/BeginnerNeuralNetwork/README.md

 # BeginnerNeuralNetwork
 ## Motivation
 This was my final project for AP CSA.
-I challenged myself to make this in Java instead of Python, which is traditionally used, so I would have to learn about CNNs.
+I challenged myself to make this in Java instead of Python, which is traditionally used, so I would have to learn about perceptrons from the ground up.
 I more recently tidied this project up and refactored the various cost and activation functions to follow a functional paradigm instead of traditional inheritance.
 But, the core of the project remains the same as when I wrote it in spring of 2023.